-22 long rifle shells contain early any propellant.
+22 long rifle shells contain hardly any propellant.

 The most rifle cartridge in the US today is the 22lr a round that first appeared in 1887.
 It is suitable to small game hunting and while it is less–deadly than larger calibers, data suggests it is effective for personal protection.
 It is also remarkably low cost.
 This is because the cartridge in almost entirely empty as shown in the figure at right.
 It is also incredibly energy efficient, that is to say, it’s incredibly good at transforming heat energy of the powder into mechanical energy in the bullet.